prathameshc1/helloworld/README.md

 # helloworld
-hi this is thor
+Hi this is thor.
-son of odin
+Son of odin.
-god of thunder
+God of thunder.
-brother of loki
+Brother of loki.
-i am an avenger
+I am an avenger.